Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

-There is a stable schedule for $I_{\varphi}$ transforming the start configuration $C_s$ into the target configuration $C_t$ with a makespan of 2, if and only if $\varphi$ is satisfiable.
+There is a stable schedule for $I_{\varphi}$ transforming the start configuration $C_s$ into the target configuration $C_t$ with a makespan of $2$, if and only if $\varphi$ is satisfiable.
 In order to transform $C_s$ into $C_t$, the separation gadgets ensure that in the single intermediate configuration, all clause and auxiliary gadgets are disconnected from each other.
-Therefore, to satisfy the connectivity constraint, some robots of the variable gadget have to move in a very particular way such that these robots ensure connections between the variable gadget and the clause gadgets via corresponding bridges.
-At the same time, we ensure that robots representing a variable can either connect these variable to their unnegated or to their negated literal containing clauses (because otherwise the connectivity within the variable gadget would be broken); thus, these movements can be used to determine a valid variable assignment for $\varphi$.
+Therefore, to satisfy the connectivity constraint, some robots of the variable gadget need to move to provide connectivity between the variable gadget and the clause gadgets.
+At the same time, our construction ensures that robots representing a variable can either keep connectivity to their unnegated or to their negated literal containing clauses within a makespan of $2$, because otherwise the connectivity within the variable gadget would be broken; thus, these movements can be used to determine a valid variable assignment for $\varphi$.